All Saints Parish Groups

 "Is your family built on solid ground?"

-We are a brotherhood of Catholic men ages 18 and older who answer the question above by supporting our families, Parish and community.
-Activities include Parish potlucks, third Sunday breakfasts (see below), Oktoberfest, Free Throw competitions, monthly membership meetings, Blood Drives and more.
-Members help one another develop into faith-filled leaders and providers for their loved ones.
+We are a brotherhood of Catholic men ages 18 and older who strive to support our families, Parish and community.
+Activities include Parish potlucks, third-Sunday breakfasts (September to May; following the 9 am and 11 am Masses in the Parish Center across from church), Free Throw competitions, monthly meetings and more.
+Members work to develop into faith-filled leaders and providers for their loved ones.

 To find out more, speak to any Knight after Mass (men in green vests), or contact: